mrozo/scribble/index.md

 ## Hi!

 I am a hacker from Poland, interested in various things ranging from digital electronics and embedded systems all the way up to software automation and web applications.
-Currently I am an active member of [Hacker:Space Trójmiasto](https://hs3.pl), working at ADVA optical networking as an Automation Engeneer.
-My past experience includes UEFI BIOS development internship at Intel, development testing suite for embedded hardware at [SDC](https://s-dc.eu/), technician at [Art Zone Events](http://www.aze.pl/).
+Currently I am an active member of [hackerspace Pomorze](https://pomorze.hackerspace.pl), working at R.S.X. as an embedded developer.
+My past experience includes working as autimation engeneer at ADVA,  UEFI BIOS development internship at Intel, development testing suite for embedded hardware at [SDC](https://s-dc.eu/), technician at [Art Zone Events](http://www.aze.pl/).

 ## My interests